 Please use our expert electricians and older home specialists as a resource.
 They have extensive experience in electrical upgrades and how to make homes safer.

 Kilowatt Heating, Air Conditioning and Electrical is an older home specialist.
-Call our friendly technicians 24/7 for exceptional customer service.
+Call our certified service technicians 24/7 for exceptional customer service.